Focus on you

 Your contribution

-for highly compensated associates earning $155,000 or more annually
+for highly compensated associates earning $160,000 or more annually, in accordance with federal tax law

 Medical, dental and vision expenses for you and your eligible tax dependents